-Though often voted as one of the happiest countries in the world, Panama is also a land of mixed realities.
-Its strategic geographic location influenced the construction of the Panama Canal, which accelerated immigration and led to Panama’s diverse population.
+Panama is commonly referred to as “puente del mundo, corazón del universo” (bridge of the world, heart of the universe).
+It is also a land of mixed realities.
+Its strategic geographic location influenced the construction of the canal, which accelerated immigration and contributed to Panama’s diverse population.
 Panama is known as an international logistics, banking, and tourism hub.
-For these and other reasons, the isthmus holds distinct social and economic realities which affect and impact structural inequalities.
+For this and other reasons, the isthmus holds distinct social and economic realities which impact structural inequalities.

 Panama is connected to the worldwide efforts to mitigate and adapt to climate change effects by promoting sustainable development throughout the communities where Volunteers are invited to serve.
-In the Community Environmental Conservation (CEC) program, Volunteers collaborate with community members to assess environmental needs, promote environmental conservation practices, and support youth to develop life skills including: self-awareness, critical thinking, creative thinking, decision-making, problem solving, effective communication, interpersonal relationships, and empathy.
-Volunteers also support environmental activities in the local school, collaborating with teachers and students to co-plan and co-facilitate environmental themes as addressing the needs identified by community members through hands-on activities outside of the classroom.
+In the Community Environmental Conservation (CEC) program, Volunteers collaborate with community members to assess environmental needs, promote environmental conservation practices, and support youth to develop life skills including self-awareness, critical thinking, creative thinking, decision-making, problem solving, effective communication, interpersonal relationships, and empathy.
+Volunteers also support environmental activities in the local school(s), collaborating with teachers and students to co-plan and co-facilitate environmental themes, as well as addressing the needs identified by community members through hands-on activities outside of the classroom.

 Volunteers serve in communities located in areas of the country with high environmental conservation priorities related to protected areas, buffer zones, and important river watersheds, including the Panama Canal watershed.
-Volunteers collaborate with the community to strengthen groups (youth and adult) with a focus on their environmental needs.
+Volunteers collaborate with the community to strengthen environmental and youth groups (youth and adult) with a focus on their environmental needs.

 Work partners and Volunteers co-develop environmental activities such as organic gardening, nursery/reforestation, and waste management, and promote the use of appropriate technologies like eco-stoves and renewable energy (e.g., solar panels).
 In collaboration with strategic partners, Volunteers support the development of sustainable living strategies and techniques that promote conservation of the local ecosystem and natural resources.